 - The worker’s opportunity for profit or loss based on initiative, investment, or both.

 The final rule identifies three additional factors that should also be considered in making this determination.
 Those factors are:

 - The amount of skill required for the work.

 - The degree of permanence of the working relationship between the parties.

 - Whether the work is part of an integrated unit of production.

 In making this determination, the actual practice of the individual and the business is more relevant than what may be contractually or theoretically possible.

 To clarify the application of the economic reality test, the DOL provided some examples in the final rule.

-While the rule is set to take effect in March, it’s future under the Biden administration is somewhat uncertain.
 We will continue to monitor the latest developments regarding this final rule, including any revisions or additional guidance, and provide updates to ensure businesses remain compliant.
 Have questions about this final rule?
 Contact NAE and speak with a member of our team of HR and legal professionals.

 Join Our Mailing List